African expats accuse China of xenophobic response to COVID-19 resurgence fears | DW | 14.04.2020

 China accuses the US of exacerbating discord

-The US has also stepped into the dispute, with two US diplomats warning Afro-Americans to stay away from the Guangzhou metropolitan area.
+The US has also stepped into the dispute, with two US diplomats warning African-Americans to stay away from the Guangzhou metropolitan area.

 They issued an alert that city authorities had told restaurants and bars to refuse to serve those who "appear to be of African origin" and that mandatory tests and quarantines were being imposed on anyone with "African contacts."